uri157/bots-crypto/README.md

 * **ema** — EMA-cross strategy that **polls** Redis for the latest closed candle, sizes entries, places **MARKET** orders and **reduce-only STOP_MARKET** exits via a Binance Futures adapter, and (optionally) **logs trades** to a DB.
 * All services expose **`/healthz`** and **`/metrics`** (Prometheus) and are configured via **environment variables**.

 > The bot talks to **Binance UM Futures** (or any compatible gateway).
-If you point it at a local simulator, it should work transparently as long as it mirrors Binance’s futures endpoints.
+If you point it at a local simulator, it should work transparently as long as it mirrors Binance’s **futures** endpoints.

+> **Note:** This layout is the **baseline architecture for the main branch** going forward.
+Additional strategies will plug into the same interfaces without changing the core services.

 ---